WesCook/wescook.github.io/projects/_posts/2017-06-18-nutrition.md

 ## Reception

 I'm thrilled to say that Nutrition has been well-received by the community!
-In the first couple weeks I've received four pull requests, five bug reports (two unique), and plenty of comments and suggestions.
+In the first couple weeks I've received pull requests, bug reports, and plenty of comments and suggestions.

 While bug reports might be seen as a negative, I found it encouraging to know that people were playing with the mod and willing to contribute back to it.
 It was a validating experience for me as a developer.

-I'm also excited that, at this time, Nutrition has been localized into 6 different languages: English, German, Dutch, Spanish, Norwegian, and Swedish.
+I'm also excited that, at this time, Nutrition has already been localized into 6 different languages: English, German, Dutch, Spanish, Norwegian, and Swedish.
 I'm incredibly thankful to those who submitted these localizations.

 ## In Closing